jfposton/engagement/README.md

 ## What is this?

-Simply the source for a website that I made to commemorate and provide details for my wedding.
+A web application that I created for my engagement/wedding.

+Utilizes express.js as the web server, Jade templates, and the styling is based on Bootstrap 3.